munificent/craftinginterpreters/book/local-variables.md

 There's a lot of state we need to track in the compiler to make this whole thing go, so let's get started there.
-In jlox, we used a linked chain of "environment" HashMaps to track what local variables are currently in scope.
+In jlox, we used a linked chain of "environment" HashMaps to track which local variables were currently in scope.
 That's sort of the classic, schoolbook way of representing lexical scope.
 For clox, as usual, we're going a little closer to the metal.
 All of the state lives in a new struct.

 ^code compiler-struct (1 before, 2 after)

-We have a simple flat array of all locals that are in scope during each point in the compilation process.
+We have a simple, flat array of all locals that are in scope during each point in the compilation process.
 They are <span name="order">ordered</span> in the array in the order that their declarations appear in the code.
 Since the instruction operand we'll use to encode a local is a single byte, our VM has a hard limit on